How to learn Japanese for beginners: 16 tips to get started

 In almost all cases, nobody becomes fluent in Japanese without making a few blunders along the way.
 The key is to keep speaking and practicing, even if you’re not 100% sure of yourself.
 Most native speakers are incredibly understanding and will appreciate your effort.
 In fact, many will gladly help you correct mistakes or teach you a more natural way to say something.

+By embracing your mistakes, you’ll build the resilience and confidence needed to keep improving.
 Instead of focusing on your goals all the time, take time to reflect on your progress every few weeks to see how far you have grown as a language learner.

+Take note of the notable mistakes in each output session and put effort into improving them before the next session.
 Oftentimes, we spend so much time feeling anxious and asking ourselves why we “aren’t there yet” but the best learners are those who focus on themselves and continue to practise even if they make mistakes.

 15. Stay Consistent and Motivated